 Related link: Balance Sheet vs Cash Flow Statement

 ABC starts a food truck business.
 He puts ₹ 50,000 as a capital fund.
 He further loans ₹ 25,000 from a local credit vendor.
 Now, he has a total of ₹ 75,000, he then purchases a fully furnished truck for ₹ 45,000.

 Below is the ABC balance sheet for December 2017.

-In the above example, the total liabilities are equivalent to the total assets + owner’s equity.
+In the above example, the total assets are equivalent to the total liabilities + owner’s equity.

 This concludes the article on the topic of Accounting Equation or Balance Sheet Equation, which is an important topic for Commerce students.
 For more such interesting articles, stay tuned to BYJU’S.